floating-ui/floating-ui/README.md

 ## Contributing

 This project is a monorepo written in TypeScript using npm workspaces.
 The website is using Next.js SSG and Tailwind CSS for styling.

-- Clone the repo
+- Fork and clone the repo
 - Install dependencies in root directory with `npm install`
+- Build initial package dist files with `npm run build`

+### Testing grounds

-- `npm run dev` in the root will launch the `@floating-ui/dom` development visual tests at `http://localhost:1234/spec`.
-You can fiddle around with each test file in `packages/dom/test/visual/spec/`.
-Reload the page to see your changes.
+`npm run dev` in the root will launch the `@floating-ui/dom` development visual tests at `http://localhost:1234`.
+The playground uses React to write each test route, bundled by Parcel.
+When making changes to `packages/core` or `packages/dom`, Parcel will hot reload the app and display the changes.

+Each route has screenshots taken of the page by Playwright to ensure all the functionalities work as expected; this is an easy, reliable and high-level way of testing the code.

+Below the main container are UI controls to turn on certain state and options.
+Every single combination of state is tested visually via the snapshots to cover as much as possible.

+### Website

+`npm -w website run dev` in the root will launch the website at `localhost:3000`.

 ## License